winterland1989/Action.js/README.md

 When to use this library?
 -------------------------

-With `Promise` added to ES6 and ES7 `async/await` proposal, you must ask, why another library to do the same things again?
+With `Promise` added to ES6 and ES7 `async/await` proposal, one must ask, why another library to do the same things again?

-I actually can add generator support with something like `Action.async`, but i guess `Action` will never be part of the language, so i didn't, and i can see future will be full of `async` functions all over the place, use this library if you:
+I actually can add generator support with something like `Action.async` when ES6 come to most browser, but i can see future will be full of `async` functions all over the place, use this library if you:

-+ Have a FP background, you must find all i have done is porting the `Cont` monad from Haskell, and i believe you have divide your program into many composable functions already, just connect them with `next`.
++ Have a FP background, you must find all i have done is porting the `Cont` monad from Haskell, and i believe you have divided your program into many composable functions already, just connect them with `next`.

 + Want something small and memory effient in browser.

-+ Want raw speed, `Action.js` guarantee speed close to handroll callbacks, just much cleaner, easier.
++ Want raw speed, `Action.js` guarantee speed close to handroll callbacks, just much cleaner.

 + Want a different sementics, with `Promise`, you just can't reuse your callback chain, we have to create a new `Promise`, with `Action`, just `go` again, never waste memory on GC.